grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ![shrunk.JPG](shrunk.JPG)

 NB - I had to use black heat shrink.
 It's the only one I have that is the correct size.
 That's not ideal, because there is already a black wire.
 I can still tell them apart because the heat shrink is thicker.
 However, if possible, choose a heat shrink colour which is different from the four other wires.
+NB - I chose yellow in Din plug pin out diagram in step 16.

 ### 15. Crimp Dupont connectors